MrNugget7930/Yumeko/README.md

 # Yumeko

-Yumeko is an anime themed bot that will make your server much more fun!
-MODERATION | FUN | ROLEPLAY
+MODERATION | FUN | ROLEPLAY - Yumeko is an anime themed bot that will make your server much more fun!

 It have Moderation Commands, Fun Commands and Roleplay Commands too!